vivianhgao/INFO30005-Singularity-Unifood/README.md

 npm start
 ```

 ## Core Functionalities
-### Account System
+### 1. Account System
 User accounts are able to access their dashboard where all new event and food listings are available.
 On their dashboard, the user can share their current location and be notified of new events that are close to their proximity.
+The composes of the back-end for User and Organiser.

-    - User Account
+    User Account
         - Login
         - Sign up
         - Update user
         - Delete user
         - View all users

-    - Organiser Account
+    Organiser Account
         - Login
         - Sign up
         - Update organiser
         - Delete organiser
         - View all organiser

-### Form Management
+### 2. Form Management
 Organiser accounts are able to post a new listing with their location to be advertised to all users.
 In addition, organisers are able to manage their forms by either updating the details or deleting a listing.
+This composes of the back-end for Form.

     - Create new form
     - Update form
     - Delete form
     - View all forms

-### Location-Based Notification System
+### 3. Location-Based Notification System
 User accounts are able to access their dashboard where all new event and food listings are available.
 On their dashboard, the user can share their current location and be notified of new events that are close to their proximity.
+This composes of the back-end for Location.

     - Locate current user's location
     - Notify user if there is a nearby leftovers.

 ## Front-End Client